iamanalpha/iamanalpha.github.io/README.md

-# [Your Name] - Data Analysis Portfolio
+# Wandile Khuphe - Data Analytics Portfolio

 Welcome!
-This repository contains the complete template for a professional, one-page data analysis portfolio website, hosted for free on GitHub Pages.
+This repository contains the complete template for a professional, one-page data analytics portfolio website, hosted for free on GitHub Pages.

 ## About This Portfolio Template